 - Fold the other corner to corner.
 Open.

-- Fold one side to the other side.
+- With white side up.
+Fold one side to the other side.
 Open.

 - Fold the other side to side.
 Open.